• Home

 Affiliate disclosure: This page contains affiliate links.
 If you purchase through them, the owners of this website may earn a commission at no extra cost to you.

-AI is everywhere - phones, search engines, banking apps, customer support chat, even the tools people use to write and code.
-But when you’re new to it, “AI” can feel like a buzzword that means everything and nothing at the same time.
+Artificial intelligence is everywhere - from phones and search engines to banking apps, customer support chat, and even the tools used for writing and coding.
+However, when you're new to the concept, 'AI' can feel like a buzzword that encompasses everything and nothing at the same time.

 Want to immediately customize your agents?
 Try https://customgpt.ai/?fpr=stephen95